As an Amazon Associate, I earn from qualifying purchases. Read the full disclosure here.

 My large gingerbread people (about 3″) take 9 minutes.

 Medium ones (2″) take 7 minutes.

 Your best bet is to do a test run with 1 or 2 cookies.
 It’s far better to ruin a teeny tiny batch than a big one if you find your baking times to be off from mine.
 If your cookies start to brown (well, dark brown), they’re overdone.
 Or… Maybe you like them super crunchy.
 Like I said: test batch.

 Decorate as you wish, sprinkle them with powdered sugar, or leave them plain!

-For my gingerbread men, I used a super easy royal icing recipe.
+For my gingerbread people, I used my famous and super easy royal icing recipe.
 I have a post and video all about it, and I think you’ll be happy to know that icing doesn’t have any meringue powder in it.

 Gingerbread Cut-Out Cookies